SaipingZhang/PeQuENet/README.md

 # PeQuENet
-PeQuENet: Perceptual Quality Enhancement of Compressed Video with Adaptation- and Attention-based Network
+Perceptual Quality Enhancement of Compressed Video with Adaptation- and Attention-based Network